-After the year that was, supporting emerging talent is arguably more important than ever.
+After the year or two that was, supporting emerging talent is arguably more important than ever.
 That’s why Sydney Dance Company’s New Breed program is such a creative lifeline for the city, and for a fresh wave of choreographic talent to rise up under the supportive wing of one of the world’s most exciting companies, in collaboration with Carriageworks and the Balnaves Foundation.

+The showcase at Carriageworks is always one of the most exciting dates on the cultural calendar, brimming with raw talent and fresh ideas from some of the country’s most promising creatives.
 In 2020, New Breed brought four thrilling works from Joel Bray, Chloe Leong, Jesse Scales and Raghav Handa, each lending their unique voices to the bright future of the Australian dance scene.

 “This year’s New Breed is very special for Sydney Dance Company, as after a long six months of disruption, we are returning to live performance," Sydney Dance Company’s artistic director Rafael Bonachela said.